theleoborges/bouncer/README.md

 ;;  {:name "Leo", :errors {:age ("age must be present")}}]
 ```

+As you can see, since age is missing, it's listed in the errors map with the appropriate error messages.

-Error messages can be customized:
+Error messages can be customized - e.g: in case you need them internationalized:

 ```clojure
 (b/validate person